-Student Support Services (SSS) is a federal grant funded program dedicated to increasing the retention and graduation rates of students who are first-generation, low-income, and/ or disabled, and who have an academic need.
-Students who qualify receive personal attention from the SSS dedicated staff, services that include: understanding degree requirements and assistance selecting courses, professional tutoring, information and assistance applying to FAFSA, assistance with transferring to a 4-year college or university, education on economic and financial literacy, visits to colleges within NJ and other trips that are culturally enriching.
+Student Support Services (SSS)

+A federal grant fund program dedicated to increasing the retention and graduation rates of students who are first-generation, low-income, and/or disabled, and who have an academic need.
+Students who qualify receive personal attention from the SSS dedicated staff and services that include: understanding degree requirements and assistance selecting courses, professional tutoring, information and assistance applying to FAFSA, assistance with transferring to a 4-yar college or university, education on economic and financial literacy, visits to colleges within NJ and other trips that are culturally enriching.

-The Displaced Homemakers Program of Ocean County is a state grant funded program which provides services to individuals who lost their primary source of income due to separation, divorce, disability or death of the primary family wage earner.
+The Displaced Homemakers Program of Ocean County

+A state grant funded program which provides services to individuals who lost their primary source of income due to separation, divorce, disability or death or the primary family wage earner.
 All services are designed to help the client become economically self-sufficient.
 For more information, contact us at 732-255-0400 ext.
-2945 or on our web page at www.ocean.edu.
+2945 or on our web page.